 As a host city for South Africa’s 2010 FIFA World CupTM, eThekwini Municipality decided to host a “climate neutral” event, and offset associated carbon emissions.
 The total unavoidable carbon footprint was declared as 307,208 tons carbon dioxide (CO2) equivalent.
-The municipality has committed to mitigating this carbon footprint through a series of local natural habitat projects that not only achieve this climate mitigation aim, but also result in increased climate adaptation capacity within ecosystems and communities.
+The municipality has committed to mitigating this carbon footprint through a series of local natural habitat restoration projects.
+This will not only achieve the stated climate mitigation objective, but will also result in increased local climate adaptation capacity, within ecosystems and communities.

 In November 2008, a ‘reforestation’ project aiming to offset approximately 42,000 tons CO2 equivalentwas established as a natural carbon sink.
 The total offset is expected to be achieved over a 20-year period, and will take place in the buffer zone of the Municipality’s Buffelsdraai Regional Landfill Site.All reforested areas were previously either farmland (under sugarcane), with limited productive capacity, or infested with invasive alien plants.The landfill is situated north of Durban, near Verulam.
 The total

 area of the buffer zone is 800 hectares, but the area to be planted is approximately 520 hectares in extent.
 The balance being made up of woodland and riverine forest already on the site.As of January 2015, a total of 595 476trees have been plantedin over 412 hectares of land.